All Episodes

 That's right.

-Trump has promised the media, I think today that there would be no U.S. boots on the ground.
+Trump has promised the media, I think, today that there would be no U.S. boots on the ground.

-But of course, you know, we know lots of ways they get around that with contractors, uh, etc.
+But of course, you know, we know lots of ways they get around that with contractors, etc.

 Do you share that concern?

-Article five is the thing in NATO is NATO, yeah.
+Article 5 is the thing in NATO.

 So what's he saying?

-Nothing, not saying anything.
+Not saying anything.

-There were specific uh countries named that would assume this responsibility, among them not only NATO countries, but Russia and China.
+There were specific countries named that would assume this responsibility.

 Really?

-So yeah, so this is a real deal.
+So, yeah, so this is a real deal.

-Now, why you know why everyone's forgetting that?
+Now, why everyone's forgetting that?

 Well, they're already in Istanbul.

-And and as you probably know, uh the way the Russians have presented this series of negotiations isanbull.
+And as you probably know, the way the Russians have presented this series of negotiations is Istanbul.2, 02, or whatever they say these days.

 So, you know, the agreement was there.